 Pre workout supplements contain many different Amino Acids.
 Amino Acids are protein building blocks that help the body manufacture protein.
 One of the main Amino Acids found in pre workout supplements is L-Arginine which also helps in muscle recovery.

 L-Tyrosine is another Amino Acid sometimes found in pre workout supplements.
 L-Tyrosine can mentally stimulate your brain by increasing dopamine and adrenaline.
 There are two many Aminos to talk about in this post since there are so many different processes going on in your body.

 BCAA’s are sometimes found in pre workout supplements.
 These are a group of 3 Amino Acid chains.
-These BCAA’s increase muscle growth, decrease muscle soreness, and reduce fatigue.
+These BCAA’s increase muscle growth, decrease muscle soreness and reduce fatigue.
 Many serious lifters will drink BCAA’s by itself during their workouts.

 A last key ingredient that can be found is Beta-Alanine.
 This is used to help remove lactic acid build up.
-Lactic acid is a by product from that comes from using your muscles while exercising.
+Lactic acid is a by product that comes from using your muscles while exercising.
 By removing this, it increases your athletic performance.

 Are you ready to get energized!

-Hope this helps you in getting ready to enter the pre workout world successfully and that this will streamline you on this venture.
-You may need to try several brand to find the one that’s just right for you.
+I hope this helps you in getting ready to enter the pre workout world successfully and that this will streamline you on this venture.
+You may need to try several brands to find the one that’s just right for you.
 You don’t want one that keeps you up all night.